 For example, for several years PHAC has funded the Laboratory Enhancement Program, which follows up with every physician reporting a new HIV diagnose to obtain information missing from the test requisition form (e.g., age, gender, ethnicity, risk factor).
 It is possible that this program could be enhanced to provide a better understanding of the factors driving new infections and the social networks most at risk.

 To date, most of the OHTN’s investments in data analytics have been in systems and data collection.
 There has been relatively little capacity for data analysis and little effort to bring together data from across the different OHTN programs and from other sources to paint a more complete picture of Ontario’s HIV epidemic, the needs of the populations most affected, opportunities to improve the prevention, engagement and care cascade and Ontario’s progress (provincially, by region, by population and by clinic) in meeting the 90-90-90 targets.
 Over the life of this strategy, we will shift our focus from building systems and collecting data to making more effective use of existing data sources and conducting more comprehensive analyses.
 We will shift from identifying and measuring problems to: linking what we have learned about the health and social drivers of HIV in Ontario with evidence about how to influence those drivers; developing rapid learning processes that can drive change; and using data to monitor the implementation of those processes and measure their impact.
-The main goal will be enhancing prevention, engagement and care services; opportunities for research will be secondary.
+The main goal will be enhancing prevention, engagement and care services.

 The first steps